netnutmike/python-weather-grab-summary-meshtastic/README.md

 # Weather Formatter

-A Python command-line application that retrieves weather data from OpenWeatherMap and outputs it in a highly configurable, condensed format.
+A Python command-line application that retrieves weather data from OpenWeatherMap API v3 and outputs it in a highly configurable, condensed format.
 Perfect for integrating weather information into status bars, messaging systems like Meshtastic, or any application requiring compact weather data.

+**Note:** This application uses OpenWeatherMap's One Call API 3.0, which requires latitude and longitude coordinates.
+The application can automatically convert US ZIP codes to coordinates using the Geocoding API.

 ## Features